ym2011/web-log-attack-analysis/README.md

 A python based security analyse tool that can find various injection payloads from web server and application logs

 # Description
 The tool can be used to find various web injection payloads from any webserver logs when fed into its input.
-This is a redistribution for the source coe : https://github.com/Sumeet-R/L7-Inspector

 here are some improvement as  follows:
 1) add more attack payloads and adjust it into the code instead of unzipping payloads.zip.